sdonohoo/forecasting/README.md

 ## Retail sales forecasting performance board

-The following table lists the current submision for the retail forecasting and their respective performances:
+The following table lists the current submision for the retail foercasting and their respective performances.

 Submission Name                                                                             |  MAPE (%)  |  Training and Scoring Time (sec)  |  Training and Scoring Cost ($)  |  Architecture                                |  Framework                   |  Algorithm                                                          |  Uni/Multivariate  |  External Feature Support